Midnight in Europe: Response

 For Charles Finch, writing in The New York Times, Midnight in Europe is "not quite as good" as its predecessor and "suffers from a slight lack of tension".
 For Carrie Callaghan in the Washington Independent Review of Books, "Ferrar's adventures feel episodic", while for Mary Burns of the Historical Novel Society the hero is "two-dimensional" and some of the other characters the predictable stock in trade of this kind of novel.

 Others, however, assert that one reads Furst's fiction more for the atmosphere than the plot.
 Kirkus Reviews notes that the author "portrays Europe with masterful foreboding, a mood that paints the continent in shades of gray."
 Many also appreciate the telling details, such as the remark that the Macedonian Stavros grew up "fighting Bulgarian bandits.
 After that, being a gangster was easy" - or that the prostitutes of Madrid had to leave their hair unbleached because all the city's peroxide was in use as antiseptic for the wounded.

-One of the links in this novel to others in the Night Soldiers series is the reappearance of Count Janos Polanyi, the senior Hungarian diplomat first featured in Kingdom of Shadows (2000) - and later too.
-In this instance Polanyi's interaction with Ferrar is only tangential to the main plot and serves chiefly as an illustration of how devious legal practice can become.
-A troublesome nephew needs to be lured from Hungary to Paris, so that he can be prosecuted under corporate law there.